Kotlin/kotlin-spec/docs/src/md/kotlin.core/annotations.md

     The classes which this annotation allows to use.

-  This annotation is used to explicitly mark declarations which use experimental features marked by `kotlin.Experimental`.
+  This annotation is used to explicitly mark declarations which use experimental features marked by `kotlin.RequiresOptIn`.

   It is implementation-defined how this annotation is processed.

+  > Note: before Kotlin 1.4.0, there were two other built-in annotations: `@Experimental` (now replaced by `@RequiresOptIn`) and `@UseExperimental` (now replaced by `@OptIn`) serving the same purpose which are now deprecated.

   TODO(Experimental status is still experimental itself)